-- Use Josephson Junction Arrays for the DAC - Future accelerator applications could take advantage of local cryogenics to use Squids and Josephson arrays. - Low resolution high accuracy JJ arrays are being developed now.
+- Use Josephson Junction Arrays for the DAC - Future accelerator applications could take advantage of local cryogenics to use Squids and Josephson arrays. - 15V "SINIS" JJ arrays are being developed now.
 They could realise the full potential of the Sigma-Delta ADC architecture.